antvis/G6/docs/manual/middle/elements/nodes/image.en.md

 ```

-## Attribute
+## Property
-Image node has the attributes shown below.
-The attribute with Object type will be described after the table:
+The [Node Common Properties](/en/docs/manual/middle/elements/nodes/defaultNode/#common-property) are available for Image node, some special properties are shown below.
+The property with Object type will be described after the table:

 ```javascript
 img: 'https://yyb.gtimg.com/aiplat/page/product/visionimgidy/img/demo6-16a47e5d31.jpg?max_age=31536000',